4.09.2026

 Le Congres danse

 Building a ballroom in the White House paves the way for a dancing Congress.
-The missing piece from Trump's populist message - in America anybody can dream of dancing in the White House.
-The tune?
-Not the tired Waltz of the decayed Europe/ The Kazatsky?
-The Chinese Lion Dance?
+It’s the missing piece of Trump's populist message: in America, anyone can dream of dancing in the White House.

 11.30.2025